akmita/Get-it-done/readme.txt

-        event listener on each icon to change icons clientside, then database maybe only bind one set of icons make sure two icon Tables can't be open at the same time
+        event listener on each icon to change icons clientside, then database maybe only bind one set of icons make sure two icon Tables can't be open at the same time -- DONE ---

+        -- NEXT UP --
+        update icon clientside
+        -- DONE --

+        -- NEXT UP --
+        use dropdown feature in HTML
+        we can scrap the removedropdowns function
+             -- or --
+            completely ignore the small issue and update icon serverside using generic get route